maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="data-in-basic-programs"></a>
 ## Data in BASIC programs

 The ultimate goal of any program is to manipulate data.
 In BASIC there are two forms of data: numbers and text, the latter more widely known as *strings*.
 Most BASIC dialects have similar concepts of what numbers can be represented as and how to manipulate them.
-BASICs vary much more widely in the way they store and process textual data, or *strings*.
+BASICs vary much more widely in the way they store and process strings.
 RetroBASIC attempts to support as many varieties of both numbers and strings as possible.

 Another key concept in most programming languages is the difference between a *constant* and a *variable*.
 Constants are data entered directly into the code, for instance, the number `100` or the string `"hello"`.
 Variables are names that are given to the location in memory where data is stored.
-As the name implies, the value of a variable can be changed, whereas constants cannot.
+As the terminology implies, the value of a variable can be changed, whereas constants cannot.

 The types, capabilities and syntax of constants and variables are fairly constant across dialects, although there are a few optional features found in later versions.
 RetroBASIC attempts to support as many of these variations as possible.

 <!-- TOC --><a name="numbers"></a>
 ### Numbers

-Most BASIC interpreters of the RetroBASIC era use the equivalent of a *single* type, or *float*, to store numbers.
+Most BASIC interpreters of the RetroBASIC era store numbers using the equivalent of a *single* type, also known as a *float*.
 Unless otherwise indicated, any variable will default to this type.
 Thus, the name `I` found in a program would refer to a variable with the name "I" that holds a numeric value, initially zero.
 The internal format used to store the value was chosen to balance the need to save memory while maximizing precision.
 Microcomputers generally used 32-bit or 40-bit numeric formats, as larger formats would use up too much of the extremely limited memory available in these machines.
 Mainframe and minicomputer dialects generally used that platform's "natural" format, whatever that might be.

 Some dialects had a second number format, *integer*.
 Most notable among these are later versions of Microsoft BASIC, so this feature is widely available, though rarely used, in most versions from the home computer era.
 The MS version used 16-bit values for integers, potentially saving considerable amounts of memory in programs with large numbers of numeric constants.
 To indicate that a variable should store the value in integer format, the percent sign, `%`, was added to the end of the variable name.
 So, `I` would store a value in the default format, normally a 40-bit floating point, while `I%` would store the value as a 16-bit integer.

-A few dialects also added a *double* format as well, once again led by later Microsoft dialects like Microsoft Atari BASIC.
+A few dialects also added a *double* format as well, once again led by later Microsoft releases.
 These were indicated by adding the hash symbol, `#`, to the end of the variable name.
 In dialects that had doubles, it was common for the default internal format of the single to be smaller than normal and then have the programmer use doubles if more precision was required.
-For instance, on the Atari version of MS BASIC, a single was 32 bits instead of the more typical 40, while the double was 64 bits.
+For instance, on the Atari Microsoft BASIC, a single was 32 bits instead of the more typical 40, while the double was 64 bits.
 On most of these dialects, a single-precision value could be explicitly indicated by adding the `!` suffix to the variable name, although this was the default format for variables, and the hash is almost never found in real-world programs.

 As memory is no longer an issue, RetroBASIC uses the 64-bit IEEE double format to store all numbers.
 This has no effect on the programs; the extra precision is hidden within the system.
 The only difference is that when a calculation is stored in a variable, if that variable is declared as an integer, the `INT` operator is applied to the result.
 In MS versions, the existing floating point code is used and then discards the fractional leftover, which allowed them to implement these functions without adding new code to the already memory-limited machines.
 In some dialects, like BBC BASIC, an entirely separate math library is used for this purpose, which offers higher performance.
 RetroBASIC carries out all calculations using doubles, as performance and memory footprint are no longer issues.

 BASIC inputs and outputs numbers in decimal format, using the same formatting rules as C's "g" format.
 This means that large numbers and small fractions are output in exponent format, regardless of how they are input.
 For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered something like `1.11111E14`.
 For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D.

-Because the input and output are in decimal, but the internal format is in binary, there are numbers that cannot be exactly represented.
+Because the input and output are in decimal, but the internal format is in binary, there are numbers that one can type in to the source code cannot be exactly represented internally.
 This is similar to the lack of a way to exactly represent 1/3 in decimal, whereas it can be exactly represented in base-12 (or base-3).
 As a result, BASIC programs are subject to "round-off error" that can produce odd results, especially when dealing with fractional values.
 It is generally suggested that you do not rely on a variable containing a specific value when testing it; instead of `IF X=5`, you should `IF X>=5` in case the value of X rounded up to 5.000111... during a previous calculation.
 Some dialects, like Wang and Atari, use a different internal format known as binary coded decimal, or BCD, that avoids many of these rounding problems, but at the cost of being slower and requiring more memory.
 RetroBASIC's double format is not immune to round-off error, although it may be reduced in frequency by the higher-accuracy numbers being used internally.

 RetroBASIC has the additional feature that numeric constants can be entered in hexadecimal, octal or binary format.
 Hexadecimal values are indicated by placing the prefix `0x`, `0h` or `&` in front of the value, for instance, `&1F3A` will be converted internally to the value 7994.
 Octal is indicated by `0o`, like `0o3725`, and binary with `0b`, like `0b10110011`.
 These values can be used in any numeric expression in place of a decimal constant.
 Like any numeric value, they are converted to doubles internally.